-On June 3, 2020 BSCC entered into a grant agreement with the Commonwealth of Australia represented by the Department of Foreign Affairs and Trade under the Australian Infrastructure Financing Facility for the Pacific to provide funding in the amount of \$4,517,094 and \$850,000 that was received in advance for the acquisition of access rights to a Power Switched Branching Unit (PSBU) and future capacity on the ECHO cable network as of September 30, 2022 and 2021, respectively.
+On June 3, 2020 BSCC entered into a grant agreement with the Commonwealth of Australia represented by the Department of Foreign Affairs and Trade under the Australian Infrastructure Financing Facility for the Pacific to provide funding in the amount of \$4,517,094 and \$850,000 that was received in advance for the acquisition of access rights to a Power Switched Branching Unit (PSBU) and future capacity on the ECHO cable network as of September 30, 2023 and 2022, respectively.

-During the fiscal year ended September 30, 2021, BSCC received funds from U.S. Agency for International Development (USAID) Grant relating the PC2 Project totaling \$352,935 and \$235,290 which was recognized as deferred revenues as September 30, 2022 and 2021, respectively.
+During the fiscal year ended September 30, 2021, BSCC received funds from U.S. Agency for International Development (USAID) Grant relating the PC2 Project totaling \$252,075 and \$352,935 which was recognized as deferred revenues as September 30, 2023 and 2022, respectively.

 During March 2021, BSCC entered into an agreement with the Republic Palau to receive funding of \$7 million from Compact of Free Association (COFA) funds for BSCC's second cable project (PC2) to be provided by the Republic of Palau from Compact of Free Association funds.
-Grant funds advanced and not expended totaled \$1,030,566 as of September 30, 2022.
+Grant funds advanced and not expended totaled \$1,702,715 and \$1,030,566 as of September 30, 2023 and 2022, respectively.